lgzarturo/personal/README.md

 - The example user is generated in the database when the application starts.
 - Endpoint `/api/v1/auth/login` to log in with user credentials.
 - Endpoint `/api/v1/web/ping` to check if the API is up and running.
+- Ticket endpoint `/api/v1/tickets` to create a ticket.
 - The Application is secured with JWT authentication.
 - The API is secured with Spring Security.
 - Application profiles for development, stage, test and production.